History of DJing: 1960s and 1970s

 In the mid-1970s, the soul-funk blend of dance pop known as disco took off in the mainstream pop charts in the United States and Europe, causing discothèques to experience a rebirth.
 Unlike many late-1960s clubs, which featured live bands, discothèques used the DJ's selection and mixing of records as the entertainment.
 In 1975, record pools began, providing disc jockeys access to newer music from the industry in an efficient method.

 In 1975, hip-hop DJ Grand Wizard Theodore invented the scratching technique by accident.
 In 1976, American DJ, editor, and producer Walter Gibbons remixed "Ten Percent" by Double Exposure, one of the earliest commercially released 12 in singles (a.k.a. "maxi-single").
 In 1979, the Sugar Hill Gang released "Rapper's Delight", the first hip-hop record to become a hit.

 In 1977, Saratoga Springs, NY disc jockey Tom L. Lewis introduced the Disco Bible (later renamed Disco Beats), which published hit disco songs listed by beats per minute (tempo), as well as by either artist or song title.
 Billboard ran an article on the new publication, and it went national relatively quickly.
 The list made it easier for beginning DJs to learn how to create seamless transitions between songs without dancers having to change their rhythm on the dance floor.
 Today, DJs can find the beats per minute of songs in the BPM List.

 1980s

 In 1981, the cable television network MTV was launched, originally devoted to music videos, especially popular rock music.
 The term "video jockey", or VJ, was used to describe the fresh-faced youth who introduced the music videos.
+The first group of MTV video jockeys, otherwise known as “VJs” was Mark Goodman, Martha Quinn, Alan Hunter, J.J Jackson and Nina Blackwood.
+Martha Quinn is an American actress and radio show host that has been named as “MTV’s Best-Ever VJ” in Rolling Stone.
+Nina Blackwood, another member of the original VJs is also an actress and model, known for her pronounced raspy voice.
 In 1982, the demise of disco in the mainstream by the summer of 1982 forced many nightclubs to either close or change entertainment styles, such as by providing MTV-style video dancing or live bands.

-Released in 1982, the song "Planet Rock" by DJ Afrika Bambaataa was the first hip-hop song to feature synthesizers.
+Released in 1982, the song "Planet Rock" by DJ Afrika Bambaataa was one of the first hip-hop songs to feature synthesizers.
 The song melded electro hip-hop beats influenced by Yellow Magic Orchestra with the melody from Kraftwerk's "Trans-Europe Express."
+Suzanne Ciani, was the first female synth player and was given the title “America’s first female synth hero”.
+Ciani is a five time Grammy Nominee and her most popular solo album is “The Velocity of Love”.
 In 1982, the Compact Disc reached the public market in Asia, and early the following year in other markets.
 This event is often seen as the "Big Bang" of the digital audio revolution.